DataONEorg/sem-prov-design/docs/PROV-capture/Run-manager-API.rst

      - packageID
      - DataONE identifier for the package
      - Upload a package to a DataONE member node.
+   * - `set()`_
+     - session, name, value
+     - None
+     - Set a configuration paramemter in the given session
+   * - `get()`_
+     - session, name
+     - The named parameter value
+     - Retrieve the value of a named configuration parameter from the given session
+   * - `saveSession()`_
+     - session, path
+     - None
+     - Save the session to disk at the given filename path
+   * - `loadSession()`_
+     - path
+     - The saved Session
+     - Load a saved session from disk using the given filename path
+   * - `listSession()`_
+     - session
+     - the list of configuration parameters in the given session
+     - Show all Session configuration parameters

 .. _`record()`:

 *record(filePath)*